ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 ## Define the Class-level Variables for the Thingy

 ### Sensor Variables
-There are five (5) class-level variables you will use to refer to the physical sensors and actuators:
+There are six class-level variables you will use to refer to the physical sensors and actuators:

-* Digital Sensors and Actuators - sensors and actuators that have on/off (i.e. 0 or 1) states.
+* Digital Sensors and Actuators - Sensors and actuators that have on/off (i.e. 0 or 1) states.
-  * __buzzer__ - an _IBuzzer_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the buzzer and change its state.
+  * __buzzer__ - An _IBuzzer_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the buzzer and change its state.
-  * __button__ - an _IButton_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the button and change its state.
+  * __button__ - An _IButton_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the button and change its state.
-  * __redLed__ - an _ILed_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the red LED and change its state.
+  * __redLed__ - An _ILed_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the red LED and change its state.
-  * __blueLed__ - an _ILed_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the blue LED and change its state.
+  * __blueLed__ - An _ILed_ instance that derives from `GrovePi.Sensor` and exposes properties to get the current status of the blue LED and change its state.
-* Analog Sensors - sensors that expose a range of measurement from 0-1023.
+* Analog Sensors - Sensors that expose a range of measurement from 0-1023.
-  * __lightSensor__ - an _ILightSensor_ instance that enables measuring ambient light and is connected on an analog pin.
+  * __lightSensor__ - An _ILightSensor_ instance that enables measuring ambient light and is connected on an analog pin.
-* Inter-Integrated Circuit (I2C - pronounces Eye-Squared-See) - a multi-master, multi-slave, single-ended, serial computer bus
+* Inter-Integrated Circuit (I2C - pronounces Eye-Squared-See) - A multi-master, multi-slave, single-ended, serial computer bus.
-  * __display__ an _IRgbLcdDisplay__ instance that enables displaying text and background color on a screen.
+  * __display__ - An _IRgbLcdDisplay__ instance that enables displaying text and background color on a screen.

 You will define these as class-level variables to be used throughout the application.